cyverse-archive/Donkey/doc/endpoints/app-metadata.md

 This endpoint is a passthrough to the metadactyl endpoint using the same path.
 Please see the metadactyl documentation for more information.

+## Requesting Installation of a Tool

+Secured Endpoint: PUT /secured/tool-request

+This service is primarily a passthrough to the metadactyl endpoint using the same path.
+The only difference is that this endpoint also sends a message to the tool request email address and generates a notification for the new tool request indicating that the tool request was successfully submitted.
+Please see the metadactyl documentation for more details.

+## Updating a Tool Installation Request (User)

+Secured Endpoint: POST /secured/tool-request

+This service is a passthrough to the metadactyl endpoint using the same path.
+Please se the metadactyl documentation for more details.

+## Updating a Tool Installation Request (Administrator)

+Unsecured Endpoint: POST /tool-request

+This service is primarily a passthrough to the metadactyl endpoint using the same path.
+The only difference is that this endpoint also generates a notification for the tool request status update.
+Please see the metadactyl documentation for more details.

+## Listing Tool Installation Requests

+Secured Endpoint: GET /secured/tool-requests

+This service is a passthrough to the metadactyl endpoint using the same path.
+Please se the metadactyl documentation for more details.

+## Listing Tool Installation Request Details

+Unsecured Endpoint: GET /tool-request/{tool-request-id}

+This service is a passthrough to the metadactyl endpoint using the same path.
+Please se the metadactyl documentation for more details.